BelledonneCommunications/linphone-sdk/README.md

 - `ENABLE_MKV`: enablement of Matroska video file reader/writer.
 - `ENABLE_LDAP`: enablement of OpenLDAP.

+<a name="licensing-gpl-third-parties-versus-non-gpl-third-parties"></a>
 ## Licensing: GPL third parties versus non GPL third parties

 This SDK can be generated in 2 flavors:

 * GPL third parties enabled means that the Linphone SDK includes GPL third parties like FFmpeg.
 If you choose this flavor, your final application **must comply with GPL in any case**.
-This is the default mode.

 * NO GPL third parties means that the Linphone SDK will only use non GPL code except for the code from Belledonne Communications.
-If you choose this flavor, your final application is **still subject to the GPL except if you have a [commercial license from Belledonne Communications](http://www.belledonne-communications.com/products.html)**.
+If you choose this flavor, your final application is **still subject to the GPL except if you have a [commercial license from Belledonne Communications](http://www.belledonne-communications.com/products.html)**. **This is the default mode.**

-To generate the a SDK without GPL third parties, use the `-DENABLE_GPL_THIRD_PARTIES=NO` option when configuring the project.
+To generate the a SDK with GPL third parties, use the `-DENABLE_GPL_THIRD_PARTIES=YES` option when configuring the project (you can set "NO" to disable explicitly).

 ## Note regarding third party components subject to license

-The Linphone SDK is compiled with third parties code that are subject to patent license, especially: AMR, SILK, G729 and H264 codecs.
+The Linphone SDK can be compiled with third parties code that are subject to patent license, especially: AMR, SILK and H264 codecs.
-To build a SDK with any of these features you need to enable the `ENABLE_NON_FREE_CODECS` option.
+To build a SDK with any of these features you need to enable the `ENABLE_NON_FREE_CODECS` option (**disabled by default**).
 Before embedding these features in your final application, **make sure to have the right to do so**.

+For more information, please visit [our dedicated wiki page](https://wiki.linphone.org/xwiki/wiki/public/view/Linphone/Third%20party%20components%20/)

+## Windows UWP
+You can use Linphone-SDK in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
+The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
+It is only for x86 build.
+You will find all libraries in linphone-sdk/desktop.
+Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
+The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
+It is for x64 builds.
+You will find all libraries in linphone-sdk/uwp-x64

+Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

+Build SDK:

+    cmake --build . --target ALL_BUILD --config=RelWithDebInfo

+### Nuget packaging
+You can package 3 kinds of binaries : win32, uwp and win32 with Windows Store Compatibility.

+- win32: this is the win32 version of Linphone-SDK without any restrictions.
+The framework is 'win'.
+- uwp : this is a uwp x64 version of linphone--sdk.
+You will not be able to use OpenH264 and Lime X3DH.
+The framework is 'uap10.0'.
+- win32 Windows Store : this is the win32 version of Linphone-SDK with the Windows Store Compatibility enabled for Windows Bridge.
+The framework is 'netcore'.

+In an another build folder (like buildNuget), set these options :
+- (Needed) -DLINPHONESDK_PACKAGER=Nuget
+- (Optional) -DLINPHONESDK_DESKTOP_ZIP_PATH=<path of the zip file containing the Desktop binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86/linphone-sdk)
+- (Optional) -DLINPHONESDK_UWP_ZIP_PATH=<path of the zip file containing the UWP binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/builduwp/linphone-sdk)
+- (Optional) -DLINPHONESDK_WINDOWSSTORE_ZIP_PATH=<path of the zip file containing the Desktop binaries with Store compatibility enabled> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86_store/linphone-sdk)

+Build the Package:

+	cmake ..
+	cmake --build . --target ALL_BUILD --config=RelWithDebInfo

+The nuget package will be in linphone-sdk/packages
+The generated package can keep the same file name between each generations on the same git version.
+Visual studio keep a cache of the Nuget and you need to delete its internal folder to take account any newer version for the same name.
+The folder can be found in your system path at <User>/.nuget/packages/linphonesdk

 ### Demo app

-There is a very limited version of an applciation that can use this nuget at `https://gitlab.linphone.org/BC/public/linphone-windows10/tree/feature/uwp`
+There is a very limited version of an application that can use this nuget at `https://gitlab.linphone.org/BC/public/linphone-windows10/tree/feature/uwp`